 The Outback Steakhouse potato soup recipe is absolutely delicious.
-But if you can’t find an Outback Steakhouse outlet nearby, you can easily make this delicious recipe from the latest Outback Steakhouse menu at home.
-Yes, you heard right.
-You can make the exact recipe of the Outback Steakhouse potato soup in your house.
-I have intel that is the exact recipe and I know you’ll love it.
+But if you can’t find an Outback Steakhouse outlet nearby, you can easily make this delicious recipe at your home.

 It is made with roasted and diced potatoes immersed in a thick creamy soup.
 The soup is creamy because of the chicken broth and heavy cream.
 The soup is served with chopped bacon, a cheese blend of Monetary Jack and Cheddar, and some chives.
 Just thinking about it is making me crave it.